 These air fryer chicken wings are buffalo wing perfection: crispy skin, tender white meat, all tossed in a spicy, delicious sauce.
 Nothing beats the air fryer for making wing-shop-style wings without a deep fryer, and this recipe couldn’t be easier!
 This is my family’s favorite way to make chicken wings.

-What Makes These Wings So Good
+🍗 What Makes This Recipe Good

 - Air fryer chicken wings are unbelievably easy.
 Unlike our Instant Pot Chicken Wings, which calls for cooking the wings in the Instant Pot then transferring them to the broiler to crisp them up, everything in this method takes place right in the air fryer.
 The wings come out unbelievably crispy with minimal effort.
 They’re also a healthier alternative to deep fried wings.